-Copies will be on sale on Amazon (as are all issues); but also at Photoworks (2 Loudoun St SW Ste A, Leesburg, VA 20175) and at Journeymen Saddlers (2 W Federal St, Middleburg, VA 20117) .
+Copies are sale on Amazon (as are all issues); but also at Morven Park and Photoworks (2 Loudoun St SW Ste A, Leesburg, VA 20175) and at Journeymen Saddlers (2 W Federal St, Middleburg, VA 20117) .
 Copies are also available at the Prosperity Baptist Church (42962 Braddock Road Chantilly, Virginia 20152).
 Free copies will also be shared with all public High School libraries, some Middle School history clubs and all Senior Centers in Loudoun County.
 The Bulletin also receives support from private donors, and members of the Loudoun County Preservation and Conservation Coalition and the Virginia Piedmont Heritage Area.

 Proposal for the 2022/23 Edition are also shown